-(measure: billion U.S. dollars; source: The World Bank)
+(measure: billion U.S. dollars; Source: The World Bank)

-For that indicator, The World Bank provides data for South Korea from 1960 to 2015.
-The average value for South Korea during that period was 51.11 billion U.S. dollars with a minumum of 0.3 billion U.S. dollars in 1965 and a maximum of 209.64 billion U.S. dollars in 2015.
+For that indicator, we provide data for South Korea from 1960 to 2020.
+The average value for South Korea during that period was 69.53 billion U.S. dollars with a minimum of 0.28 billion U.S. dollars in 1964 and a maximum of 296.29 billion U.S. dollars in 2020.

 Definition: General government final consumption expenditure (formerly general government consumption) includes all government current expenditures for purchases of goods and services (including compensation of employees).
 It also includes most expenditures on national defense and security, but excludes government military expenditures that are part of government capital formation.
 Data are in current U.S. dollars.